Technical Specification

 Port 853: Dedicated port.
 Easily blocked by firewalls.

-Best for: Android / OS Integration
+Best for: Android phones, routers

 DoQ